 Parmesan brussels sprouts are an easy side dish to pair with your next main dish.
-Brussels sprouts are coated in olive oil, garlic, and parmesan cheese, then roasted in the oven.
+They're coated in olive oil, garlic, and parmesan cheese, then roasted until tender and caramelized in the oven.

 Ingredients and substitutions

 - Brussels sprouts - Fresh, firm brussels sprouts are best for this recipe.
-Look for bright green brussels sprouts that are blemish-free.
-Brussels sprouts are in season through the fall and winter months, so you're likely to find the best brussels sprouts during this time.
+Look for ones that are bright green that are blemish-free.
+Brussels sprouts are in season through the fall and winter months, so you're likely to find the best ones during this time.

-- Parmesan cheese - Should be freshly shredded from a block for best flavor and even melting.
+- Parmesan cheese - Freshly grate from a block for best flavor and even melting.
 Parmesan can also be substituted with your favorite freshly shredded cheese you have on hand.

-- Salt and pepper - Adds depth of flavor to your brussels sprouts.
+- Salt and pepper - Enhances the flavor of your brussels sprouts.

 - Olive oil - Can be substituted with ghee or your favorite neutral cooking oil.